 As a puppy, it is hard to beat a Rottsky on its cuteness.
 They have handsome little faces coupled with a big furry coat of black and brown hair laid out in gorgeous markings.
 Many have blue eyes like the husky.
 As adults, these bundles of energy can grow to around 26 inches tall and weigh around 100 pounds.
 That furry coat will remain extremely thick.

 In terms of personality and temperament, a Rottsky will almost definitely be very loyal, alert, intelligent and brave given that these are traits that the two purebreds in its genetics has.
 Like most Rottie mixes however, and perhaps more so with the bundle of energy that is a Husky, these dogs need to be socialized and trained early on – even if you want ultimately to train it as a guard dog.
-It still needs to know what is acceptable behaviour.
+It still needs to know what is acceptable behavior.
 When trained early enough they can become some of the friendliest dogs around.
 Be warned though, given the Husky’s background of roaming around prairies for days on end, this dog needs a lot of exercise in terms of long walks and games.
 If you have the time for that, they can be one of the best pets to have in your home.

 The Rottweiler Labrador Retriever Mix or Labrottie